-One of the best things about playing poker online is the fact that you can play at several tables simultaneously.
+One of the best things about playing poker online is that you can play at several tables simultaneously.
 This is called multi-tabling and the primarily reason to do it is that you can increase your hourly rate.
 On the negative side, many tables demand more of your concentration and the more tables you add the harder it will be to perform well.

 How many tables you can play on at once depends also on how many players there are on the table.
 You will obviously get a lot busier multi-tabling heads-up than long-handed.
 It could also differ between cash game and tournaments.
 Especially in early phases of tournaments there are often reason to play few staring hands and this makes it perfect to multi-table.